Advanced stop line: Safety aspects

 Based on Danish research, it is argued that an ASL should have the general stop line 5 m back from the main traffic signal.
-The reasoning is that this puts cyclists clearly into the view of heavy goods vehicle (HGV) drivers, who have a large blind spot directly in front of the cab.
-FMCSA however estimates this spot to be 20 ft long.
+The reasoning is that this puts cyclists clearly into the view of heavy goods vehicle (HGV) drivers, who are not able to see directly in front of the cab.
+In America, where the engine is typically under a "hood", the Federal Motor Carrier Safety Administration (FMCSA) estimates this blind spot to be 20 ft long.
 According to an Organisation for Economic Co-operation and Development (OECD) review, ASLs are also advocated as way of improving pedestrian safety at crossings by increasing the separation between crossing pedestrians and waiting motor vehicles.

 Although waiting cyclists might be safer out in front of HGVs, concerns have been expressed about nearside cycle lanes approaching such intersections may encourage cyclists to "creep up" on the inside of turning HGVs.
 Collisions with turning HGVs are strongly associated with a high risk of death and serious injury.
 If the signal is green, cyclists are advised that the best way to minimize danger may be to stay within the main traffic stream.
 If the lights change while the cyclist is still approaching, the advice is to negotiate their way back into the main traffic stream if possible.
 Advice produced by the Royal Society for the Prevention of Accidents (RoSPA) regarding cyclists and lorries cautions cyclists that even though a junction has an ASL it may be better to wait if there is a lorry present.

 Portland, Oregon, has implemented these "bike boxes" as they call them, and bicyclists have claimed them useful in aiding safety.
 The main goal is to prevent collisions between motorists turning right and cyclists going straight.
 Research performed by the Oregon Transportation Research and Education Consortium showed that motorists and cyclists alike appear to understand and comply with the boxes.
 Nearly three quarters of motorists stopped behind the bike box and roughly the same percentage of cyclists stopped at the proper location ahead of the motor vehicle stop bar.
 In addition, the number of conflicts at the intersections decreased and drivers yielded more to cyclists after the boxes were installed.
 User perceptions of safety also improved.

 A leaflet produced by the UK Department for Transport notes: